-I already covered an in-depth review of RealScout in this article of mine.
+I already covered an in-depth review of RealScout in this article.

-Similar to the Smart Agent app, potential real estate clients can search properties from a realtor’s website with this tool.
+Like the Smart Agent app, potential real estate clients can search for properties from a realtor’s website.

 Real estate pros can also use it as a marketing tool.

-The software makes sure that potential clients stay focused on searching properties from just one agent, so the real estate pro isn’t cut out.
+The software ensures that potential clients stay focused on searching for properties from just one agent, so the real estate pro isn’t cut out.

 You can check out RealScout here.

 Homes.com is another app that realtors can use for marketing purposes.

 As a potential buyer, you can search for available homes in the local neighborhood, use interactive maps, and check mortgage rates.

 The platform also has different partnerships with MLS boards, and it integrates with more than 650 MLS IDX listing feeds with more than 4.3 million listings.

 It also features agent and broker websites with IDX and Virtual Office Website capabilities and lead generation and management services.